Thaaaraka97/simple-library-app/README.md

 Once all the containers are running, you can access the web application by opening your web browser and navigating to `http://localhost:5003`.

-### Service Discovery

-This application uses a service registry (e.g., Consul or ZooKeeper) for service discovery, allowing the services to dynamically discover and communicate with each other without relying on hard-coded IP addresses or hostnames.

-To set up the service registry, follow the instructions in the respective service registry documentation.

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, please open an issue or submit a pull request.